 Sourdough starter looking weak, or maybe even a little (gasp!) moldy?
 Don’t panic!
-You can revive a weak sourdough starter and get it back in shape with some time and TLC.
+Here’s how to revive a weak sourdough starter and get it back in shape with a little time and TLC.

 Wimpy and deflated, it didn’t have any of the bubbles that signify a healthy starter.
 The smell had changed from a pleasant sour scent to something different and just off.
 And what was that white film hovering on top?
 Not mold?!

 For months before that, my sourdough starter lived a happy life in the door of my refrigerator.
 I’d pull it out every week or so, sometimes twice a week, and bake up a big batch of something yummy.
 After feeding it with fresh flour and water, it would go rest in the fridge door until called upon again.

 But it had clearly taken a turn for the worse.
 I hadn’t been baking as often because life tends to happen every once in a while.
 It was starved, neglected, and in need of some quick intervention if I was going to save it from a sad ending in the compost pile.

 I also really needed to bake and didn’t have the time to start a new sourdough starter.
 Since I heard you could salvage a weak sourdough starter, I was determined to try.
 So I went to work.

 Within a day, I had a healthy sourdough starter again.
 It wasn’t hard to do, so if you need to revive a weak sourdough starter, here’s how.

 How Far Gone is Too Gone?